-The three-day event takes place in late March (2017 dates TBD), in the Denver Coliseum and is packed with singing, dancing, storytelling, food and art.
+The three-day event takes place in late March, in the Denver Coliseum and is packed with singing, dancing, storytelling, food and art.
+Stay tuned for 2022 dates!

-The modern powwow is a time for Indian peoples to come together to sing and dance, and to honor the heritage that has been passed down to them from their ancestors.
+The modern powwow is a time for Native American peoples to come together to sing and dance, and to honor the heritage that has been passed down to them from their ancestors.
 The word comes from the Narragansett word powwaw, meaning "spiritual leader."

 WHAT TO EXPECT